Reading time: Just over 1 minute

 Katherena Vermette (pictured above) has written a gripping and gritty novel displaying the adversity facing Indigenous women in Canada.
 Her book, The Break does not mince words and even contains a “trigger warning” on its title page, alerting readers to scenes of sexual and physical violence.

-While I found the story hard to read, my reluctance arose entirely from the content, not the writing, which was superb.
-Here are some examples of her superb use of figurative language:
+While I found the story hard to read, my reluctance arose entirely from the challenging content, not the writing, which was superb.
+Here are some examples of her splendid use of figurative language:

 - When snow touches those raw Hydro wires they make this intrusive buzzing sound.
 It’s constant and just quiet enough that you can ignore it, like a whisper you know is a voice but you can’t hear the words.